hpcugent/vsc_user_docs/mkdocs/docs/HPC/jupyter.md

 ![image](img/ood_jupyter_running.png)
 </center>

-This will launch the Jupyter environment in a new browser tab, where you can open an existing notebook by navigating to the directory where it located and clicking it, or using the *New* menu on the top right:
+This will launch the Jupyter environment in a new browser tab, where you can open an existing notebook by navigating to the directory where it is located and clicking it.
+You can also create a new notebook by clicking on `File`>`New`>`Notebook`:

 <center>
 ![image](img/ood_jupyter_new_notebook.png)